AlexGulliver/personalwebsite/src/blog/themakingofthewebsite.md

 ---
 title: Making this Website
 date: 2024-08-27
-description: An overview on how I made this website.
+description: An overview of how I made this website.
 ---

 Welcome to my personal website!
 This first post will outline how this website was created.